lemoniris/what-im-doing-rn/README.md

 work & trying to finish that app today, ive interviewed with mskcc before in like 2017 or 2018 but i dunno what happened

 so sleepy, what a long day somehow

+my license plates still havent arrived yet, i keep calling the dealership in bk and theyre like, theres apparently a processing delay from the nj dmv 🥹
 -->